sderose/zsh_argparse/README.md

     zerg_del MYPARSER
 ```

+*Note*: Zerg functions themselves do not (yet) benefit from zerg for things
+like recognizing option abbreviations.
+For example, you can't say just
+`--descr`, etc.

 ==Zerg storage==

 zerg creates shell variable(s) for the parser itself and each distinct argument,
-These set zsh's "hidden" flag, so they
+These set typeset's -H (hidden) flag, so they
 won't show up in a generic list of variables (such as from just `typeset -p`).
 Results from parsing actual command line arguments can be stored either in
 one more associative array, or in separate scalar variables.